Mexico's Gas Price Hike Spurs Looting As Unrest Spreads

-President Enrique Pena Nieto defended the 20% hike as a "responsible" measure
+President Enrique Pena Nieto defended the 20% hike as a "responsible" measure+ READ ARTICLE

 Mexicans angry over a double-digit hike in gasoline prices looted stores and blockaded roads on Wednesday, prompting over 250 arrests amid escalating unrest over the rising cost of living in Latin America’s second biggest economy.